rebien-artesano-digital/sai/README.md

 English

-SAI (Sistema de Asistencia Inteligente)
+SAI (Intelligent Assistance System)

 SAI is a PHP library that allows you to create virtual assistants based on ChatGPT for SaaS applications.
-With SAI, you can control the functions of the SaaS application through natural language, allowing users to perform complex tasks more efficiently.
+With SAI, you can control the functions of the SAS application through natural language, enabling users to perform complex tasks more efficiently.

 Installation

-To install SAI, simply add the following code line to your composer.json:

-Set up the access token (request it from the library manager).

-br

-After that, run the command `composer require assistent/sai` in your project.
+To install SAI, run the command `composer require assistent/sai` in your project.

 Once the library is installed, run the following command: